 betPawa keeps its bonus system very simple.
 The main promotion is the Win Bonus on accumulators: place a multi with at least three selections at odds of 1.20 or higher, and your winnings get a percentage boost that grows with each extra leg, up to 1000%.
 I did not find separate welcome bonuses or free-bet promos at the time of checking, so this Win Bonus is the main long-term incentive.

-In terms of football coverage, betPawa does a good job on depth.
+In terms of football coverage, betPawa does a good job in depth.
 Champions League, Premier League, Ligue 1, La Liga, and many other leagues are available, and on big games I usually saw around 120–150 pre-match markets.
 The key categories include 1X2 result, total goals, both teams to score, double chance, halves, correct score, handicaps, and various combo and “specials” markets.
 On pricing, though, the numbers are only average: for Champions League matches, my sample showed an average margin of about 6.40% on the 1×2 market and 5.29% on the main over/under line.
 That is clearly higher than the very sharp margins I see on 1xBet, so betPawa is not the first choice for pure value hunters.

 There is live betting as well.
 When I checked, eight football matches were in play: one oddly had no live markets at all, while the others offered a few dozen options, such as 1×2, totals, both teams to score, double chance, and half-time/full-time.
 I noticed a “2UP” feature on some fixtures, where your bet can be settled early if your team goes two goals ahead, but I did not see a dedicated Bet Builder tool for custom same-game accumulators.